hkspm-yp/Astro-e-calendar/README.md

 If the format of this IMO website is changed, the programme will generate incorrect information.

-Since the IMO website above provides the meteor shower of current year only.
-The programme will always give the same result even another year is selected.
+Since the IMO website above provides the meteor shower of current year only, the programme will always give the same result even another year is selected.

 ## Compare with MICA
 This programme uses a python module - Skyfield where most of its generated data fit perfectly with MICA's output.
 However, there are some modifications as explained below: